TranslucentTB/TranslucentTB/Readme.md

 If you are looking for something that modifies more than just the taskbar, there are several programs out there.

 [Taskbar Tools](https://github.com/Elestriel/TaskbarTools) is a similar program written in C#.
+Please note that it seems to be unmaintaned.

 You may have seen similar translucency abilities from programs such as StartIsBack, Start10 and the now defunct Classic Shell.
 All of these are great programs, but I don't need the start-replacement features, so I wrote this.
-Also Dynamic States allow for more customisability over the taskbar.
+Also, Dynamic States allow for more customisability over the taskbar.

 ### License